realSunyz/SunyzNET/src/docs/about/contact.md

 - Telegram: [@AS150289](http://t.me/AS150289)
 - Phone: `+852 6091-4629` (SMS only)

-Standard NOC working hours are 8:00 AM to 10:00 PM UTC+8.
+Standard NOC working hours are 10:00 AM to 10:00 PM Hong Kong Time (UTC+8).